chromium/chromium/services/device/compute_pressure/README.md

 `device::PlatformCollector` to `device::PressureManagerImpl`, which broadcasts
 the information to the `blink::PressureObserverManager` instances.

-`device::PlatformCollector` drives measuring the device's compute pressure state.
+`device::CpuProbe` is an abstract base class that drives measuring the device's compute pressure state from the operating system.
 The class is responsible for invoking platform-specific measurement code at regular intervals, and for straddling between sequences to meet the platform-specific code's requirements.

-`device::CpuProbe` is an abstract base class that interfaces between `device::PlatformCollector` and platform-specific code that retrieves the compute pressure state from the operating system.
 This interface is also a dependency injection point for tests.

 `blink::PressureObserver` implements bindings for the PressureObserver